Spring training: Conflicts

-Since 2006, every few years the World Baseball Classic creates a significant impact on how traditional spring training occurs.
-The tournament runs throughout the month of March with the opportunity for players to represent their countries and play for the national teams.
+Since 2006, every few years the World Baseball Classic impacts on how spring training occurs.
+The tournament runs throughout the month of March with the opportunity for players to represent their countries and play for their national teams.
 This impacts spring training as many star players opt-in to represent their country rather than prepare for the upcoming season with their respective teams.
 This leaves teams in tough situations as they are forced to build their lineups, sell tickets, and play games without their star players.
-However, players opt-in to play in the tournament's games due to the intense competitive atmosphere and fan appeal in the countries they represent.
-Since these games take place so early into the baseball year, this leads to an increased risk of injury among pitchers as well as conflicting development within teams.
-As recent as 2023, Mets pitcher Edwin Diaz suffered a torn patellar tendon after a game, leaving him out for the entire MLB season of that year.
-Diaz's injury has left some MLB teams concerned with letting their star players play under another team's supervision.
-Pitchers have to follow tight restrictions to comply with proper throwing progressions to ensure health and safety, alongside WBC rules that limit the number of pitches per game and tournament.
+However, players opt-in to play in the tournament's games due to the intense competitive atmosphere, fan appeal and fan pressure in the countries they represent.
+Since these games take early into the baseball season, this leads to a certain risk of injury among pitchers as well as conflicting development within teams.
+A famous exemple happened during the 2023 WBC, Mets pitcher Edwin Diaz suffered a torn patellar tendon in a freak accident after the game, leaving him out for the entire MLB season of that year.
+Diaz's injury has left some MLB team fans concerned with letting their star players play under another team's supervision.
+Although, since 2006, Pitchers have to follow tight WBC rules that limit the number of pitches per game during the tournament.

+Clubs may also play friendly games as part of their spring training with the national teams playing in the Classic as preparation for both teams.

 MLB has also decided to make regular season games begin a few days before the end of Spring Training, as was the case in 2024 with the MLB Seoul Series and 2025 with MLB Tokyo Series.
 Due to logistical reasons, players need to leave early to those countries, and then come back a few days before opening day.